ReedOcean-RainCity/Portfolio/Robot Simulations and Programming/Cosimir pro Simulations/Projects_Details.md

-# Programming and Simulation of Kuka Robots in Cosimir Pro
+# Programming and Simulation of Mitsubishi Robots in Cosimir Pro
 ****
 Acronym | Meaning
 ---|---